 It should be noted that similar procedural concerns surround Art 1 Protocol 1 – see Zehentner v Austria.

-5 Is there such a concept as a human property right?
+Question 5: Is there such a concept as a human property right?

 This is a difficult question to which there is no clear answer.
 Some commentators have argued that rights may arise based upon the protections enshrined in the ECHR even though the claimant may have no recognized proprietary right.
 This protection has been dubbed a human property right.
 It should perhaps more accurately be described as a human right based protection since it is clearly not attached to the property but flows, on the one hand, from a public authority’s duty to act in a human rights compliant manner and, on the other hand, from the victim’s right to have their Convention rights observed.